voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.69.5 :
+ - bumped version to reflect the (non default) auto push feature for the AndroidManifest.xml

 v2.0.69.4 :
  - fix uploaded inconsistency with local dev/bintray